yakirkeren/Traffic-Circle-Simulator/README.md

 ## Run Instructions

-Navigate to the folder through the terminal and execute:
+Open the terminal and navigate to the folder, then execute:

 - `make`